Calculating the costs of study abroad

 Youll need to consider your accommodation and living costs abroad, which will vary a lot depending on where you go.
-Feedback forms from previous study abroad students and partner university websites will give you an idea of the cost of living in the country youre interested in.
-Recent feedback is on the VLE (in the Study Abroad office 'organisation').
+Feedback forms from previous study abroad students in our Minerva organisation will give you an idea of the cost of living in the country youre interested in.
 Don't hesitate to contact students via the email addresses on their feedback forms with any questions.

+Accommodation costs are always the student's responsibility and are not covered by the exchange agreement.
 Partner university websites may also give estimates of the cost of living on their web pages for international students.
-Direct links to these pages are given in the VLE organisation.
-Accommodation costs are the student's responsibility and are not covered by the exchange agreement.
+Direct links to these pages are given in the Minerva organisation.

 If you will be taking lab-based or art classes, don't forget to budget for equipment and materials, including specific materials that may be required by the tutor.